MathOptInterface: a data structure for mathematical optimization problems: Design principles

-\revision{The inflexibility of \texttt{MathProgBase} for mixing problem classes, the difficulty of adding support for new types of constraints, in addition to various other early design decisions that became hard to change\footnote{Although out of scope for this paper, these shortcomings were addressed by the features briefly mentioned in Section~\ref{sec:other_features}.}, motivated the JuMP developers in mid-2017 to decide to move away from \texttt{MathProgBase} and re-write JuMP based on a new, all-encompassing standard form and interface layer that became the MathOptInterface specification and the \texttt{MathOptInterface} package.}
+\revisionb{In mid-2017, we decided to move away from \texttt{MathProgBase} and re-write JuMP based on a new, all-encompassing standard form and interface layer that became the MathOptInterface specification and the \texttt{MathOptInterface} package.
+The main reasons for this move were the inflexibility of \texttt{MathProgBase} for mixing problem classes, the difficulty of adding support for new types of constraints, and various other early design decisions that became hard to change\footnote{Although out of scope for this paper, these shortcomings were addressed by the features briefly mentioned in Section~\ref{sec:other_features}.}.}

 \revision{On one hand, the intended scope of the new abstraction was relatively narrow.
 At a minimum, MathOptInterface needed to support all the problem classes that JuMP supported at the time (via \texttt{MathProgBase}) and combinations thereof.
 We did not try to cover new paradigms like multi-level or stochastic optimization.
 Additionally, because of the complexities surrounding automatic differentiation, we deferred first-class support for nonlinear programming for future work.
 Finally, we were willing to accept some trade-off in performance for simplicity of the design, although we have taken care to ensure that the abstraction layer does not induce a bottleneck in the solve process.}